-Car Insurance Information for Teen Drivers
+Car Insurance for Teens and New Drivers

 Learning to drive is something every teen looks forward to.
 They're excited about having a little freedom, but parents are worried about their teen's safety—and their car insurance rates.
 We're here to help!
 We think driving can be fun as long as you learn the basics and act responsibly.

 Car Insurance Discounts for Teens and Young Drivers

 If your young driver is a full-time student, they could qualify for these money-saving discounts.*

 - Good student discount-available when you maintain a "B" average or better